e-gun/HipparchiaGoServer/fyi/README.md

 [HGS] exiting selftest mode
 ```

-self-test with vectors is deceptive because `-wc` flag will not override config json.
+self-test with vectors can be deceptive because `-wc` flag will not override config json.

 20 M1 cores
 ```